Costochondritis Treatments: Chest Pain Relief

 - Avoid heavy, hinged doors or open them with your legs to avoid straining your chest muscles.

-A detailed stretching and exercise plan for costochondritis sufferers, to treat and prevent chest wall pain.
+Costochondritis and Exercise is a detailed stretching and exercise plan to treat and prevent chest wall pain.

 Stretches for costochondritis

 During a costochondritis or Tietze syndrome flare, stretches are better than exercises to help reduce pain, increase mobility and encourage healing.

 - Gently shrug and rotate your shoulders to maintain mobility.
 Move very slowly and carefully.

 - Gently stretch your arms back against a door frame.
 Stop the stretch before it hurts.

 Gentle chest opening stretches relax the muscles around your sternum and ribcage, and allow better blood flow.